wheaney/decky-XRGaming/README.md

 Sideview mode has the same constraints as Virtual display mode.
 See [Why isn't it working?](#why-isnt-it-working) in the Virtual display help section.

 ## Upcoming features
 So much more is already in the works for this plugin!
-If you're enjoying it and any of the upcoming features sound appealing, or if you have a feature request, or if you want to join the Discord, please consider [becoming a supporter](https://ko-fi.com/wheaney).
+If you're enjoying it and any of the upcoming features sound appealing, or if you have a feature request, please consider [becoming a supporter](https://ko-fi.com/wheaney).

 Upcoming features:
 * Increased device support (Rokid, etc...).
 * Virtual display for all of Game Mode, not just Vulkan games.
 * General Linux virtual display support for productivity.
-* Smooth follow mode.
+* Smooth follow mode

+## Stay in touch

+To keep up on the latest news, discuss, get help, report bugs, etc... you can follow me along on [Reddit](https://www.reddit.com/user/watercanhydrate/), [Ko-fi](https://ko-fi.com/wheaney), [Github](https://github.com/wheaney), or join the [LinuXR Discord server](https://discord.gg/aJT72wKpXn).

 ## Uninstalling